SOA Solutions: Top Performers On Spots And Stains

 As with spot removing products, pre-spray and in-tank products are applied to carpet according to the manufacturer's instructions.

 Pet Stain and Odor Remover

-The ability to remove malodorous spots and stains from pile yarn floor coverings contributes to long term performance and consumer satisfaction.
-The evaluation of the effectiveness of pet stain removal and odor removal chemicals is achieved by means of rating specific staining agents which have been cleaned with a particular cleaning chemical.
+The ability to remove malodorous spots and stains from carpet contributes to its long term performance and consumer satisfaction.
+The evaluation of the effectiveness of pet stain removal and odor removal chemicals is achieved by rating specific staining agents which have been cleaned with a particular cleaning chemical.